 In cool or fairly cold weather, the shorts can be longer versions that extend up to 25 cm below the base of the knees or cut-off pants can be used instead (up to 25 cm below the knees).
 The jerseys can be heavy duty type material (and multiple undershirts or tees can be used as desired) or they can be sweatshirt-type, but not jackets.
 Long pants are not acceptable.
 In cool or fairly cold weather some players may want to keep their feet warm when on the sidelines – this is covered under Temperature Limits and Weather Issues.

-The feet must be bare.
+The feet are normally bare but there are allowances for socks as described in this article.
 No footwear of any kind is allowed.
-No socks or partial foot coverings of any kind are allowed.
 Tape on the toes or ankles is okay, and it is okay to have some tape on the rest of the feet but they cannot be fully covered.
 If a player arrives on the field with fully taped feet they will not be allowed to play.
 If a player is afraid to be barefoot or thinks it is too cold (or otherwise not acceptable) for them, they should NOT play under any circumstances.
 They should notify their coach that they are not comfortable playing this sport and the coach should act accordingly.

 The referee can wear suitable referee clothes and can wear footwear or go barefoot.
 The scorer/timekeeper is on the sidelines and can wear ordinary clothes (so does not need any special apparel to stand out) and can wear footwear or not as they choose.